omkarsathe01/weather-app/README.md

-# Simple Web App Project
+# Simple Weather App Project

 This project displays the weather information of the queried City and Country.